Hurricane Preparedness and Claim Information

 Ensure you have adequate coverage and take steps to prepare in advance of hurricane season:

 - Have you informed Term Brokers of any new upgrades or additions to your property?

 - Take pictures of your home, car, boat, RV, and other possessions.
 Then, make two copies of the images and file them in a safe place.

 - Have you added Florida flood insurance to your policy with Term Brokers?

-- Contact Term Brokers, and be sure to have your insurance account information ready.
+- Contact Term Brokers and have your insurance account information ready.

 - Secure repair estimates (at least two) for the adjuster to review.
-This will help them with the settlement process.
+Estimates will help them with the settlement process.
 Take pictures of the damaged property.
-Also, if you have pictures of the property before the damage, give copies of those to the adjuster as well.
+Also, if you took photos of the property before the damage, give copies to the adjuster.

 - Make a list of all damaged property, including a description, age, original cost, place of purchase, and estimated replacement cost.
 If you have any receipts or canceled checks for the items, include them with the list.

-Under most homeowners and dwelling policies, coverage is provided for additional living expenses.
-If the home is uninhabitable because of damage covered by your policy, most insurers will reimburse you for the reasonable expenses incurred over and above your normal living costs.
-For example, it would probably cover all reasonable additional housing expenses, but would cover only food costs over and above what you would normally pay for food.
-Receipts for these expenses are required in order to be considered a part of the loss.
-The costs must be in line with normal living costs and must be a necessary and direct result of the loss.
+Under most homeowners and dwelling policies, coverage includes additional living expenses.
+Suppose your home is uninhabitable because of damage covered by your policy.
+In that case, most insurers will reimburse you for the reasonable expenses incurred over and above your normal living costs.
+For example, it would cover all reasonable additional housing expenses.
+Still, it would cover only food costs over and above what you usually pay for food.
+Keep receipts for ALL expenses.
+The expenses must align with everyday living costs and a necessary and direct result of the loss.

 Unless a felled tree damages a covered property, such as a house or a fence, there is no coverage for damage to trees by “weather perils.”